pfSense Firewall 2.8: Install & Config – Settings Walkthrough

 Limiter Info | Display ALTQ/HFSC limiters | Empty when no traffic-shaper is configured |

-NDP Table | IPv6 neighbour cache (ARP for IPv6) | Often empty if IPv6 is disabled or blocked |
+NDP Table | IPv6 neighbor cache (ARP for IPv6) | Empty if IPv6 is disabled or blocked |

 Packet Capture | Browser front-end for tcpdump |